elijahmont3x/blue-green-deploy/README.md

 - **Blue Environment**: Currently in production serving live traffic
 - **Green Environment**: New version being deployed and tested

-This tool adds blue/green deployment capabilities to your existing Docker applications by:
+This toolkit adds blue/green deployment capabilities to your existing Docker applications by:

 1. Creating two separate but identical environments on your server
 2. Setting up Nginx as a reverse proxy for traffic control